 film size, a standard camera, a standard projector with

 Package (DCP) digital projection has replaced film in

 movie production with a standard widescreen "scope 2.39:1"

 IMAX theaters present their exclusive films in a 1.90:1 or

 1.43:1 aspect ratio.

-    The IMAX aspect ratio is not included in illustrated above.
+The IMAX aspect ratios are not included in the illustrations